Kees van der Pijl

 Kees van der Pijl (born 15 June 1947) is a Dutch political scientist who was professor of international relations at the University of Sussex.
 He is known for his critical approach to global political economy and has published, amongst others, Flight MH17, Ukraine and the New Cold War.
 Prism of Disaster (2018), a trilogy on Modes of Foreign Relations and Political Economy (2007, 2010, 2014); Global Rivalries from the Cold War to Iraq (2006); Transnational Classes and International Relations (1998); and The Making of an Atlantic Ruling Class (1984, reprinted 2012).
+He resigned from his emeritus status at Sussex in 2019 after refusing to apologise for allegations that the Israelis were responsible for the September 11 attacks.

 Biography

 Kees van der Pijl studied law at Leiden University from 1965 to 1967.
 After military service as a reserve officer in the Royal Dutch Military Police, and a trip through the Soviet Union to Japan in 1970, he switched to political science, a specialisation taught in Leiden as part of the public law degree.
 His most influential teachers were Hans Daalder, Ben Sijes, and the Indologist, J.C.
 Heesterman, with whom he wrote his final thesis on the politics of regional diversity in India.